splunk/public-o11y-docs/gdi/get-data-in/rum/browser/instrument-single-page-applications.rst

       span.end();
    }

 .. note:: Context might not propagate to child spans that aren't called directly, for example inside a ``Promise.then, setTimeout, ...`` block.
-To mitigate this issue, enable asynchronous tracing.
+To mitigate this issue, activate asynchronous tracing.
 See :ref:`browser-rum-async-traces`.

 .. _rum-browser-spa-errors:

 Collect errors with single-page application frameworks
 ========================================================

-To enable the collection of JavaScript errors from single-page application (SPA) frameworks using their own error interceptors or handlers, you need to integrate the Browser RUM agent with the framework.
+To activate the collection of JavaScript errors from single-page application (SPA) frameworks using their own error interceptors or handlers, you need to integrate the Browser RUM agent with the framework.

 The following framework-specific examples show how to integrate the Browser RUM agent with the supported frameworks.
 All the examples assume that you installed the Browser RUM agent using npm.
 See :ref:`rum-browser-install-npm`.